 Prior to implementing mandatory overtime a reasonable effort will be made to solicit volunteers.

 The provisions of this Section shall not apply to employees on full travel status to the extent permitted by law.

+Upon the request of an employee.
+The Employer may grant at its discretion compensatory time in lieu of payment for overtime at a rate not less than one and one-half hours for each hour of employment for which overtime compensation would be required under this Article.
+Such compensatory time shall not be accumulated in excess of one hundred and twenty hours and may be used in one half-hour increments.
+The Employer shall permit the use of compensatory time at the employee’s request, provided the use of compensatory time does not unduly disrupt the operation of a department or agency.
+Upon termination, an employee shall be paid for all unused compensatory time at the final regular rate of pay.

 Section 3.
 Regular Meal Periods

 A meal period shall be scheduled as close to the middle of the shift as possible considering the needs of the Department/Agency and the needs of the employee.
+Employees shall not reduce the length of the workday by working through a meal break without the prior approval of the department head.

 Section 4.
 Rest Periods and Clean-up Time

-Employees may be granted a rest period of up to fifteen (15) minutes per work day.
-Employees covered by recently expired contracts shall continue to enjoy the same rest period benefits provided for in such contracts.

-Employees covered by recently expired contracts entitling them to clean-up time shall continue to enjoy the same clean-up benefits provided for in such contracts.
+Employees shall be allowed two (2) rest periods of up to fifteen (15) minutes per work day.
+Rest periods may not be used to either extend the meal break or reduce the length of the workday without prior approval of the department head.
+Employees who work less than a five-day workweek shall be allowed rest periods not to exceed a total of two and a half hours per workweek.
+The rest periods shall be of equal length and scheduled at equal intervals through each workday.

+Section 4A.
+Timekeeping

+The Employer may require all employees to record daily arrival and departure times and the start and end time of all breaks and meal periods in a form and manner it determines, which to the extent practicable shall be uniform for similarly situated employees.

 Section 5.
 Call Back Pay

 An employee who has left his/her place of employment after having completed work on his/her regular shift, and who is called back to a workplace prior to the commencement of his/her next scheduled shift shall receive a minimum of four (4) hours pay at his/her regular hourly overtime rate.
 This Section shall not apply to an employee who is called in to start his/her shift early and who continues to work that shift.
+An employee who is called back must remain available for, and respond to any subsequent call during the four hour period.
+If the employee is called back during the same four (4) hour period, s/he shall be paid for the additional time worked on an hour for hour basis at the overtime rate.
+An employee who refuses or fails to respond to a second or subsequent call during the four hour period, shall not be paid the four (4) hour minimum, unless it is unreasonable under the circumstances to require s/he respond.
+The Union may submit a grievance alleging that a second or subsequent call was unreasonable to expedited arbitration.